laurapd/sensorium2023/docs/index.markdown

 **Q: Are there plans for future data and competition releases?**
 We intend to start the competition this year at NeurIPS, but keep the website open for new challenges to make this website a valuable resource for data driven neural system identification models in mouse visual cortex and beyond.

+## Previous competitions

+Feel free to also check out our competition from 2022: [SENSORIUM 2022](https://sensorium2022.net/home).
+The submissions to both competition tracks are still open, and will continue to stay open, so that the state-of-the-art can be improved continuously.

 ## Organizers

 | Polina Turishcheva *(University of Göttingen)* | Eric Y. Wang *(Baylor College of Medicine)* |